 Off-market properties are purchased through direct marketing or by word of mouth.
 Buying off-market usually means less expensive properties and in some cases, owners with flexible terms such as owner financing.
 Many investors wholesale off-market properties, which you can purchase with no down payment.
 Wholesaling is a process of buying and selling properties very quickly.
 The properties must be very good deals and are usually found by direct marketing for properties.
 Many investors make a great living by only wholesaling properties to other investors.

 Some sellers may be willing to finance the house they are selling or finance a second loan on a home that allows a buyer to put less than 20 percent down.
 If your bank is willing to offer 80 percent loan-to-value, the seller may offer to loan the other 20 percent, which would amount to no money down for the buyer.
-The seller may also offer a number of other loan-to-value percentages to help a buyer get into to a home for less than 20 percent down.
+The seller may also offer a number of other loan-to-value percentages to help a buyer get into a home for less than 20 percent down.

 Finding seller-financed properties is the tricky part.
 Most sellers are not looking to finance a loan when they sell.
 To find seller financed listings, look for homes that have no loans against them or an MLS listing description that say seller financing is available.
 The seller’s terms can vary greatly depending on how desperate they are to sell and what exactly they are looking to get out of the deal.
 Do not expect to pay four percent interest on a seller-financed loan; they will want a premium on any money they lend.
-It is also harder to find great deals with seller financing, which is a key to my strategy.
+It is also harder to find great deals with seller financing, which is key to my strategy.

-Move in ready
+Move in ready Houses

 A move-in ready property means all the repairs are completed and it is ready to rent as soon as you buy the home.
 There can be many advantages to buying a nice home.
 The biggest advantage is you do not have to pay for repairs.
 You also do not have to spend time waiting for repairs to be done, which saves money on mortgage payments, utilities, and other carrying costs.
 The downside of a move-in ready property is that it is usually more expensive and provides less cash flow than a home that needs work.

-A few of other ways to get quick cash can be very expensive and are usually reserved for people looking to do a quick flip.
+A few other ways to get quick cash can be very expensive and are usually reserved for people looking to do a quick flip.
 If you have a killer deal you cannot pass up, you may want to consider these options, but I do not recommend using them unless it is necessary.
 The easiest way to get quick cash is with credit cards.
 You can get a cash advance or pay for repairs using your credit card.
 If you use a credit card to finance your down payment or repairs and cannot pay it off right away, do not pay the 17 percent interest rate.
 Do your best to get another card that will allow a balance transfer.
 Many times, you can transfer all of your balance and pay little to no interest for up to a year.
 That may give you enough time to pay off the card and not to be stuck with a high-interest rate eating all of your profits.
 I also suggest using a rewards card for repairs on your investment properties.
 If you pay the balance off every month, this is a great way to make a little extra money.

 If you have money invested in an IRA, you are not limited to investing in stocks or mutual funds.
 There are special self-directed IRAs that you can use to purchase an investment property.
 You can use your IRA for down payments and repairs and then collect rent in the IRA.